myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-10-10-basic-buffer-overflow.md

 This document will be an overview of a very basic buffer overflow.
 We will see the exploitation of a vulnerable program compile in 32 bit on an x86 architecture.

-A buffer overflow is a bug which appears when a process write in a memory buffer (stack or heap) and exceeds the allocated memory overwriting some information used by the process.
-When this bug appears non intentionally, the computer comportment is unpredictable, most of the time this result by a seg fault error.
+A buffer overflow is a bug that appears when a process writes in a memory buffer (stack or heap) and exceeds the allocated memory, overwriting some information used by the process.
+When this bug appears non intentionally, the computer comportment is unpredictable, most of the time this results as a seg fault error.
-If the bug is exploited it can permit to the attacker to inject some code.
+If the bug is exploited, it can permit attacker to inject some code.

-Along the years, security has been improved to prevent as much as possible this kind of bugs.
-To stem it developers did modify the kernel with the implementation of the ASLR (Address Space Layout Randomization) and the openwall patch.
-They also did modify the compiler by adding the canary.
+Throughout the years, security has been improved to prevent this type of bug as much as possible.
+To block them, the developers have modifies the kernel with the implementation of the ASLR (Address Space Layout Randomization) and the openwall patch.
+The compiler is also modified by adding the canary.
 For this article all security will be disabled.

 There are other ways to exploit a buffer overflow like the ret into libc, or ROP, those techniques will not be explained in this article.

 # Few reminders

-When a program is executed, it is transformed to a process image by the program loader and a virtual memory space is allowed in RAM for it.
-The program loader will map all the loadable segment of the binary and the needed library with the system call mmap().
+When a program is executed, it is transformed to a process image by the program loader and a virtual memory space is allowed in RAM.
+The program loader will map all the loadable segment of the binary and the needed library with the system call, mmap().
 This virtual space is divided into two spaces, user and kernel space.
-The user space cannot access to the kernel space, but the kernel space can access user space.
+The user space cannot access kernel space, but the kernel space can access user space.
 So in our case we will abuse the user space.

 Register we need to know for the exploitation:
 - EIP (RIP for 64 bits) which correspond to the instruction pointe, this one contain the address of the next instruction to execute.
 - ESP (RSP for 64 bits) which correspond to the top stack pointer, it permit to see the element we insert on the stack.

-# The vulnerable programme
+# The vulnerable program

 ## Source code